NightRider92/CHIP8/README.md

 **About CHIP‑8 (1977)**
 CHIP‑8 isn’t actually a hardware system—it’s an interpreted virtual machine created in the late 1970s for hobbyist computers like the COSMAC VIP (1977).
-It was designed to make game programming accessible, with simple opcodes, a 64×32 monochrome display, and a hex‑based keypad.
+It was designed to make game programming accessible, with simple opcodes, a 64×32 monochrome display and a hex‑based keypad.

 **Despite its age, CHIP‑8 remains a favorite for emulator developers because:**
 - The architecture is tiny and elegant